HUAWEI FreeBuds Pro 4: HUAWEI SOUND Elevating TWS Flagship Experience to New Heights

 News provided byHUAWEI

-DUBAI, UAE, Dec.
+DUBAI, United Arab Emirates, Dec.
 14, 2024 /PRNewswire/ -- Huawei Consumer Business Group (CBG) unveiled its first TWS earbuds under the HUAWEI SOUND brand, the HUAWEI FreeBuds Pro 4, at the HUAWEI Flagship Launch Event in Dubai on December 12.

 Drawing inspiration from classical design and Huawei's dedication to audio innovation, the HUAWEI FreeBuds Pro 4 aims to "Catch the Sound," delivering lossless, pure, and immersive listening experiences.
 The earbuds feature powerful hardware including Dual-driver True Sound and proprietary algorithms to ensure stable and clear calls with effective background noise elimination.